 Some of the more popular range-of-motion exercises for this spinal condition include yoga and Pilates.
 These techniques are often effective because they serve to increase strength and flexibility, which can enable the muscles in the back to provide extra support, thereby relieving some of the pressure on the vertebrae, discs and foramina.

 Alternative techniques for foraminal narrowing in the lumbar spine

 While yoga and Pilates have proven effective in treating foraminal narrowing, some patients may find little to no relief.
-These individuals should discuss other non-invasive forms of treatment with their doctors.
-Patients may also want to explore alternative therapies, such as:
+If this is your situation, you should discuss other nonsurgical forms of treatment with your doctor, including:

 - Heat massage

 - Muscle relaxants

 Foraminal narrowing surgery at Laser Spine Institute

 If nonsurgical treatments prove ineffective after several weeks or months, contact Laser Spine Institute to learn about how minimally invasive spine surgery can help you on your journey to wellness.
 We offer several types of outpatient procedures to help treat the most common degenerative spine conditions, including surgical decompression for foraminal narrowing in the lumbar spine.